MarwinYuth/simple-task-management-system/ASSIGNMENT_3_SQL.md

 # ASSIGNEMTN 3

-1.Count tasks by status (completed, pending, etc.)
+1.Count tasks by status (completed, pending, etc)

     SELECT status, COUNT(*) AS total
     FROM tasks